taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 ###### 4.2.2 	Stimulus/Response Sequences

 The stimulus will be a user accessing the website on any web browser.
 The system will respond by logging the user into their account if the user inputs their login information.
-In the case that the user cannot remember their login information, the system will ask the user if he/she wishes to create another account or answer his/her security question to log into their account.
-If the user chooses the security question, answer it correctly, and logs into his/her account, the system will ask the user to change their password.
+In the case that the user cannot remember their login information, the system provides a Forgot My Username/Password option.
+This will send an email to the user with a new username and password to log in with.

 ###### 4.2.3 	Functional Requirements